open-contracting/kingfisher-process/docs/cli/transform-collections.rst

     python ocdskingfisher-process-cli transform-collections --runforseconds 60

 Soon after that number of seconds has passed, the command will exit.
-(The command will finish the transform it's currently doing before stopping, so it may run slightly longer than specified.
+(The command will finish the transforming it's currently doing before stopping, so it may run slightly longer than specified.
 Allow a minute extra to be safe.)

 You can use this option with a cron entry; set a cron entry for this command to run every hour and pass runforseconds as 3540 (60 seconds/minute * 59 minutes).